 In their report dated March 30, 2012, our independent registered public accounting firm stated that our financial statements for the year ended December 31, 2011 were prepared assuming that we would continue as a going concern.
 Our ability to continue as a going concern is an issue raised due to our net losses and negative cash flows from operations since inception and our expectation that these conditions will continue for the foreseeable future.
-In addition, we have a stockholders' deficiency at March 31, 2012 and require additional financing to fund future operations.
+In addition, we have both working capital and stockholders' deficiencies at December 31, 2011 and require additional financing to fund future operations.
 Further, we do not have any commercial products available for sale and have not generated revenues and there is no assurance that if approval of our products is received that we will be able to generate cash flow to fund operations.
 In addition, there can be no assurance that our research and development will be successfully completed or that any product will be approved or commercially viable.
-Our ability to continue as a going concern is subject to our ability to obtain necessary funding from outside sources, including obtaining additional funding from the sale of our securities, obtaining loans from various financial institutions or being awarded grants from government agencies, where possible.
-Our continued net operating losses increase the difficulty in meeting such goals and there can be no assurances that such methods will prove successful.
+Our ability to continue as a going concern is subject to our ability to obtain necessary funding from outside sources, including obtaining additional funding from the sale of our securities, obtaining losses increase the difficulty in meeting such goals and there can be no assurances that such methods will prove successful.